 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, St. Johns is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, St. Johns is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in St. Johns who work in sales jobs (14.75%), office and administrative support (14.43%), and management occupations (11.29%).
+Overall, St. Johns is a city of sales and office workers, service providers, and managers.
+There are especially a lot of people living in St. Johns who work in management occupations (14.51%), office and administrative support (13.25%), and sales jobs (8.84%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 St. Johns has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 St. Johns has few renters and college students.
 But the biggest reason it is quieter in St. Johns than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, St. Johns may be for you.

-St. Johns is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, St. Johns doesn't have a public transportation system that people use for their commute.

-St. Johns is a very ethnically-diverse city.
+St. Johns is an extremely ethnically-diverse city.
 The people who call St. Johns home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Johns residents report their race to be White, followed by Native American.
 St. Johns also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.79% of the city’s residents.
-Important ancestries of people in St. Johns include German, Irish, Norwegian, and Danish.
+People of Hispanic or Latino origin account for 28.93% of the city’s residents.
+Important ancestries of people in St. Johns include British, English, Irish, and Norwegian.